 However, new regulations have made it so that a home electrical box has to be attached outside the home.
 This regulation was imposed in part by the fire department, so when fire fighters arrive at a home that is aflame, they can quickly shut off all the electricity to the house.
 This was imposed all over the country 15 years ago, and as a result of how long it takes new regulations to take effect, homes that are 12-15 years old and younger have exterior breakers.

-Need to find a pro for your electrical box?Find Pros
+Ready to start your electrical box?Find Pros

 What This Means for You